aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/product-information/features/conversion-options/_index.md

 {{% alert color="primary" %}}

-To make the conversion process as flexible as possible, Aspose.Cells for SharePoints allows you to set options that define how the converted file will be treated.
+To make the conversion process as flexible as possible, Aspose.Cells for SharePoint allows you to set options that define how the converted file will be treated.

 {{% /alert %}}
 ### **Options**
 The following options are available during conversion:
 #### **Concatenate Files**
-Select **Combine Files** to combine files that were originally in different formats into one, single document.
+Select **Combine Files** to combine files that were originally in different formats into one single document.

-This option is available when you select a folder, or several individual files, for conversion.
+This option is available when you select a folder or several individual files for conversion.
 Move documents in the list up or down to set the order in which you want the documents to be combined.

 **Combining files**

 ![todo:image_alt_text](conversion-options_1.png)

 #### **Convert Files in Subfolders**
 Select **Convert files in subfolders** to recursively convert all of the documents and subfolders in a selected folder.